pickyourtrail_logo

 2. Coins and Stamps Museum Sections

 Rare items dating back to early Gulf trading eras are displayed.
-These exhibits highlight the evolution of:
+These exhibits highlight the evolution of the following:

 • Currency used in Dubai